Key features of the BeSafe iZi Flex Fix high-back booster

 Is the BeSafe iZi Flex Fix value for money?

 I don’t agree with those that reckon ‘you get what you pay for’ when it comes to car seats, as some cheaper models do have some great security features, and all car seats need to meet certain standards.
 However, the BeSafe iZi Flex i-size car seat does offer a number of interesting design features, with extra security built in.
 It is also developed by a pioneering brand, so I feel we are in particularly good hands with the iZi Flex.
-The RRP of £249 is quite high – you can get a high-backed booster for much less.
-But considering how long this car seat will last us – potentially another 7 years, it does seem worth the expense.
+The RRP of £249 is quite high – you can get a high-backed booster for much less – a point that a Natural Baby Shower customer mentioned, before adding that the seat’s safety was their reason for buying the seat in spite of the price.
+When you consider how long this car seat will last us – potentially another 7 years – it does seem worth the expense.

 Would you recommend this car seat?